amibenson/solidity-qa/Solidity-QA.md

 ## (21) When selfdestruct is called, at what point is the Ether transferred?
 At what point is the smart contract's bytecode erased?

+When the selfdestruct function is called, the Ether transfer and the bytecode erasure happen simultaneously.
+This means that the Ether is transferred to the specified address at the same time that the bytecode of the smart contract is erased from the Ethereum blockchain.

+The reason for this is that the selfdestruct function is a message call.
+Message calls are executed by the Ethereum Virtual Machine (EVM) in a single step, so the entire function body is executed as a single atomic operation.
+This means that the Ether transfer and the bytecode erasure cannot happen at different times.

+It is important to note that the selfdestruct function can only transfer Ether.
+It cannot transfer other types of tokens, such as ERC-20 tokens or NFTs.
+Once the selfdestruct function is called, these tokens are lost forever.

 ## (22) Why did Solidity deprecate the "years" keyword?

 Try to use days instead, so now + 365 days. it has been deprecated because not every year is composed by 365 days.